The section says 80 days of actual work during last 12 months.Read sec5(2) of the Act.

 From India, Pune

 That is not necessary.
-An employee on regular rolls of the company is expected to be on service if she is paid salary.
-If she is not in service, we will not pay salary.
-That is why leaves which are paid leaves are also considered as days worked.
+An employee on the regular payroll of the company is expected to be on duty if they are being paid a salary.
+If the employee is not at work, we will not provide payment.
+This is why paid leaves are also considered as days worked.

 From India, Kannur